-You will notice a common theme running through these pages, and that is our need to be collaborative-to have a mutually supporting system where each institution helps reinforce the quality of the other institutions.
+You will notice a common theme throughout today's briefing and that is our need to be collaborative-to have this mutually supporting system-where each institution helps reinforce the quality of the other institutions.

-At System Administration in Austin, my staff and I will provide the strategic direction, oversight and certain core functions necessary to assist each individual institution.
-But equally important is that we will give the individual institutions the maximum latitude to accomplish their missions.
+At System Administration, here in Austin, my staff and I will provide the strategic direction, oversight and certain core functions necessary to assist each individual institution.

+But, equally important, is that we will give the individual institutions the maximum latitude to accomplish their missions.

 In this regard, I view myself as a servant leader, helping the institutions achieve their goals.